|

 One way to handle errors is to use a match expression.
 Here we call

-result to handle the success and error cases.
+the success and error cases.

 |